Veronica Escobar: Elections

 Escobar ran for reelection.
 She was unopposed in the Democratic primary and faced the Republican nominee, realtor Irene Armendariz-Jackson, in the general election.
 Escobar won with 64.7% of the vote to Armendariz-Jackson's 35.3%.

 Tenure

 On November 13, 2019, Escobar was elected as a freshman class representative in a secret ballot by her peers, filling the role of Katie Hill, who had resigned from Congress.

 On February 4, 2020, Escobar delivered the Spanish-language response to President Trump's State of the Union Address.
-Her remarks touched on healthcare, immigration, the national debt, the importance of diversity, the 2019 mass shooting in El Paso, wealth inequality, gun violence, and the United States–Mexico–Canada trade agreement.
+Her remarks touched on healthcare, immigration, the national debt, the importance of diversity, the 2019 El Paso Walmart shooting, wealth inequality, gun violence, and the United States–Mexico–Canada trade agreement.
 She called Trump and the Republican-controlled Senate "the greatest threat to our security."